linusghanadan/linusghanadan/README.md

 R | [Repository](https://github.com/linusghanadan/houston_power_crisis/tree/main) | [Blog](https://linusghanadan.github.io/blog/2024-1-20-post/)

 Used data from NASA’s VIIRS instrument, OpenStreetMap, and the U.S. Census Bureau to conduct a spatial analysis of the 2021 Houston Power Crisis.
-To determine census tracts where residential blackouts occurred, created a blackout mask excluding non-residential areas (excluded highways and commercial properties based on data from OpenStreetMap) and performed spatial joins with census tract data.
+To determine census tracts where residential blackouts occurred, created a blackout mask excluding non-residential areas (excluded highways and commercial properties) and performed spatial joins with census tract data.
 Created visualization showing census tracts where residential blackouts occurred.
 As a second component to the analysis, joined census tract data with data on median income to create heatmap where fill color was based on median income and outline color was based on whether the census tract had residential blackouts.
-Lastly, created double-sided histogram demonstrating the lack of a clear relationship, except for census tracts at the highest end of the income distribution.

 ## Systems Modeling Projects